The Missing Cross to Purity

 and bad doings out of Friends' minds;

-But, if they do neither repent, judge nor condemn,
+if they do neither repent, judge, nor condemn,

 nor give forth a paper against such bad actions,

-which make the world to speak evil of the truth and the right way,
+which make the world speak evil of the truth and the right way,

 then Friends must give forth a paper to the world,